loveTheSource/ATF-Php/README.md

     # a2enmod rewrite
     # /etc/init.d/apache2 reload
-A Vhost with an environmental variable 'ENVIRONMENT' set to either 'debug', 'staging' or 'live'.
+A Vhost with an environmental variable 'ENVIRONMENT' set to either 'debug', 'staging' or 'production'.
 If nothing is defined, the environments defaults to 'debug'

     SetEnv ENVIRONMENT "debug"